mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_concepts.html.md

 Input sources can be other concepts or the `input` stream.
 The `input` stream is the original input to the system.
 It flows into the system from outside the BRAIN.
-Each reference to the `input` stream must have a schema, which can be anonymous.
-(An [anonymous schema][1] is a list of schema fields in place of a schema name).
+Each reference to the `input` stream must have a schema, which can be an [anonymous schema][1].

 Output targets can also be other concepts or the `output` stream.
 The `output` stream refers to the output of the BRAIN.
 The `output` stream is never referenced with a schema.

 The concept output is described in the `predicts` clause.
-The schema after the `predicts` keyword describes the data produced by the trained concept.
-(This schema is required but it can be [anonymous][1].)
+The schema reference after the `predicts` keyword describes the data produced by the trained concept.
+(This schema reference is required but it can be [anonymous][1].)
 For example, if this concept classifies email into spam and not spam, the output schema for the concept would be a Bool.

 The `is` clause characterizes the output.
 The `is classifier` form specifies that the output is an enum.